-- 3/4 cup powdered sugar
+- ¾ cup powdered sugar

-- 2 Tbsp almond milk
+- 1-2 Tablespoons almond milk

-- 1/2–1 tsp pumpkin pie spice
+- ½ teaspoon pumpkin pie spice

-- Once mixed, gradually begin adding in your flour and salt.
-If you are using a standing mixer make sure to use the bread hook, add your flour 1/3 cup at a time, and then knead 5-10 minutes.
-If you are kneading by hand, mix the wet ingredients and flour together until a sticky dough is formed, generously cover your hands in flour, then remove from the bowl and kneed for 10-15 minutes on a well-floured surface or until the dough is elastic and significantly less sticky.
+- Once all the flour has been added in, knead the dough.
+If using a standing mixer, switch the attachment to the bread hook and knead hook for 5-10 minutes until elastic.
+If you are kneading by hand, knead on a well-floured surface for 10-15 minutes or until the dough is elastic and significantly less sticky.
 (Since the dough has pumpkin in it, it will be stickier than normal bun dough, but should firm up a lot during kneading).

-- Once the bread is ready, add it to a well oiled bowl for the first rise.
-The dough will be sticky so you may want to flour your hands before grabbing the dough.
-Cover the bowl, place in a warm place, and let rise 1-2 hours until doubled in size.
+- Then, cover the bowl with plastic wrap or a towel, place in a warm place, and let rise 1-2 hours until doubled in size.
 I like to test my dough by "poking" it with a finger.
-If it doesn't bounce back, it is ready.
+If it doesn't bounce back and stays indented, it is ready.

 - Once the dough has doubled in size, turn out the dough onto a well floured surface.
-Roll the dough into a 1″ thick rectangle that is around 9*14 inches.
+Roll the dough into a 1" thick rectangle that is around 9*14 inches.
 You don't want the dough to be too thin or you will have a hard time rolling it up once the filling is inside!

 Baking the Buns & Glaze

 - In the morning, remove the buns from the fridge and remove the plastic wrap.
-Brush the buns with an additional 1 tbsp of melted vegan butter prior to baking.
+Brush the buns with an additional 1 tablespoon of melted vegan butter prior to baking.
 Preheat the oven to 350F.